RemoteDebug/remotedebug-ios-webkit-adapter/README.md

 Follow the instructions to install [ios-webkit-debug-proxy](https://github.com/google/ios-webkit-debug-proxy#installation)  and [libimobiledevice](https://github.com/libimobiledevice/libimobiledevice)

 #### Windows
 All dependencies should be bundled.
 You should be good to go.

+**iOS 10 on Windows**: Please be aware that iOS10 debugging might not work on Windows as the bundled version of [/ios-webkit- debug-proxy-win32](https://github.com/artygus/ios-webkit-debug-proxy-win32) is out of date.

 #### OSX/Mac
 Make sure you have Homebrew installed, and run the following command to install [ios-webkit-debug-proxy](https://github.com/google/ios-webkit-debug-proxy) and [libimobiledevice](https://github.com/libimobiledevice/libimobiledevice)